 City kids need a place to roam on lazy summer days.
 And parents need a peaceful perch from which to watch them.
 Find space, fresh air and Old McDonald’s pals at these great country spots.
-From traditional farms complete with veggies and chickens to farms that boast a little more carnival than cow, we’ve rounded up the best green acres around.
-Farm living is the life to lead this summer!
+From traditional farms complete with veggies and chickens, to farms that boast a little more carnival than cow, we’ve rounded up the best green acres to explore this summer.

 Have you visited any of our favorite farms?
-Share your experience in a comment below.
+Share your experience in the Comments below.